-You can also use other free and open source photo editing softwares like Seashore, Pixen, Krita, etc.
+You can also use other free and open-source photo editing software like Seashore, Pixen, Krita, etc.

 7. Video Editing

-For video editing, you might be using Adobe Premiere Pro, Sony Vegas Pro, iMovie, Final Cut Pro or any other closed-source softwares.
-But, you can use free and open-source video editors as a replacement for these softwares.
+For video editing, you might be using Adobe Premiere Pro, Sony Vegas Pro, iMovie, Final Cut Pro or any other closed-source software.
+But, you can use free and open-source video editors as a replacement for this software.
 Some of the best open-source video editors are Shotcut, OpenShot Video Editor, VLMC, Avidemux (a video encoder), Kdenlive, PiTiVi, etc.

 Recommendation: Shotcut, OpenShot Video Editor

 Adobe Creative Suite consists of many software for photo editing, vector designing, video editing, sound editing, etc. The following are the open-source replacements for software in Adobe Creative Suite:

 - Adobe Photoshop can be replaced by GIMP or Seashore.